mbarker84/css-irl/src/pages/debugging-css-grid-part-2-what-the-fraction.md

 <figure>
   <img src="debugging-css-grid-2-01.png" alt="Four grid items of differing widths">
+  <figcaption><em>Fig 02</em></figcaption>
 </figure>

 ## All fr units are not created equal

 A common mistake is to assume that all tracks sized with the same number of _fr_ units will be the same size.
 This is certainly what you would expect if you were using percentages for track sizing, for example.
-But if we compare the first and last examples above, we can quite clearly see that the _1fr_ columns in the last example are _not_ the same size as those in the first example, despite using the same value!
+But if we compare the first and last examples above, we can quite clearly see that the _1fr_ columns in the last example (_Fig 03_) are _not_ the same size as those in the first example (_Fig 01_), despite using the same value!
 The reason for this is that _fr_ units are _flexible_ units.
 They do not behave as lengths, like pixels, rems, ems and others, which is why they cannot be used in `calc()` functions.
 To quote directly from the spec:

 > Tracks sized with fr units are called “flexible tracks”, as they flex in response to leftover space similar to how flex items fill space in a flex container.